The reasons property listings do not sell.

 The elements involved in and around the property listing transfer are like a boat on the open water trying to get to the closing with a loud clock heard ticking in the background.
 It takes a professional that is focused and sharp as a tack that knows a few things because they have seen a few situations to draw from to help guide the property sale.

 Let's face it, real estate is a high ticket item to buy, sell, trade.

 The largest set of zero places most of us ever attempt to purchase or convey for a tangible asset comes with a legal description and usually a hefty mortgage lien recorded in a local registry.
 So it just figures that the stakes are bumped up several notches when a real estate transfer is needed.
 Estate sales for high emotions can be the toughest property listing to wrangle.
-Too many family members can all take turns poking the finger in the pie and adding drama to the listing the real estate agent or broker has been commissioned to list, market, sell.
+Too many family members can all take turns poking the finger in the pie and adding drama to stir the pot for the listing the real estate agent or broker has been commissioned to market, sell.